-- b.
-For vertical wall-mounted racks: - i.
-A minimum of three (3) feet parallel spacing between each rack; or, A minimum of one (1) foot six (6) inches parallel spacing combined with a minimum of on eight (8) inche vorticel off act between each rack, and iii.
+b.
+For vertical wall-mounted racks:

+i.
+A minimum of three (3) feet parallel spacing between each rack; or, A minimum of one (1) foot six (6) inches parallel spacing combined with a minimum of an eight (8) inch vertical off-set between each rack; and iii.
 A minimum of one (1) foot six (6) inches for user access between a wall or other obstruction and the side of the nearest parked bicycle.